minskylab/mass/ComputabilityIntroduction.md

 # Computability

 This section of our Learning Path is only a gentle and brief introduction to awesome topics: **Computability** and **Automata Theory**.
-Each one of both are very deep and transversal sciences but in this document only define some concepts and refer util resources if you are more interested.
+Each one are very deep and transversal sciences but in this document we only define some concepts and refer util resources if you are more interested.
+The main goal is that you can make relations between this theoretical concepts and the modern software development.

 ## 1. What's computation and what's  computable ?